Mirandadaa/mica-gd300/lectures/proj-title-seq.md

 Things to consider: author, background, story, moods, locations, characters, objects, dialogue, composition, color, transition, speed, sound, ...

 ## Requirements
-- USE photoss and videos you created.
+- You may use vector graphics but you also need to **use photos and videos** in this project.
-- USE type.
+- use type.
-- Include the book's title, author's name and the publisher's name.
+- Include the book's title, author's name and the publisher's name in the animation.
-- DO NOT USE any existing direct references to the book.
+- DO NOT USE any existing direct visual references to the book.

 ## Deliverables
 - 1280x720px @30fps video file.